An Active member is defined as a member who is either:

 Personal before-tax salary contributions made from your salary before Pay As You Go (PAYG) tax is deducted.
 These amounts are classified by the Tax Office as employer payments and therefore reduce your annual salary for taxation purposes.
-Salary sacrifice contributions are credited to your Employer Account in Triple S.
+Salary sacrifice contributions are credited to your Employer Account in Triple S or Select.

 The secure login of the Super SA website provides you with access to all your super information, including your personal details, annual statements, account balances and your contribution history.
 You need your Super ID to log in, found on your Annual Statement.

 Active Triple S members are able to create a Triple S account for their spouse/ putative spouse.
 Once established, a Spouse Account will accept contribution splits, personal after-tax member contributions, eligible spouse contributions, Commonwealth government co-contributions or rollovers from complying super funds.
 Employer contributions cannot be made into a Spouse Account.

 Standard Contribution Rate (Pension & Lump Sum Schemes)